sutty74/Homeassistant-Hikvision-POS/README.md

 ## My Reasoning

 I am by no means a programmer and i have never used github before, i do not have much experience with YAML or Python.
-There is probably many other ways to easier and tidyier ways to accomplish the same task but i put this together with the knowledge i have obtained through my CCTV knowledge and google which is always everyones best friend.
+There is probably many other easier and tidier ways to accomplish the same task but i put this together with the knowledge i have obtained through my CCTV knowledge and google which is always everyones best friend.

 I put this project together as we like to watch our pond from the CCTV system we have installed, i have installed a few sensors to watch for :-
 	- Pond temperature